• Skip to primary navigation

 “People in the Hudson Valley are passionate about food and ethics, and we’ve found a great customer base here.”

-Lagusta shares the shop with Maresa Volante, whose Sweet Maresa’s Macarons are an egg-free, dairy-free, and gluten-free version of the traditional meringue-based cookie.
-The two women recently partnered to open a New York City retail shop in the East Village called “Confectionery!” — exclamation point intentional.
+Lagusta once shared the shop with Maresa Volante, whose Sweet Maresa’s Macarons are an egg-free, dairy-free, and gluten-free version of the traditional meringue-based cookie.
+The two women have partnered to open a New York City retail shop in the East Village called “Confectionery!” — exclamation point intentional.

 Mitzvah Wall - Lagusta's Lusious